-LUX Settlement Agreement
+LUX Settlement

-On March 24, 2022, the Company entered into a \$1,250,000 settlement agreement with Altai Partnership, LLC ("Altai") in relation to the acquisition by the Company of Lucrum Enterprises Inc. (the "LUX Acquisition") d/b/a LUX Cannabis Dispensary ("LUX") (refer to Note 9 of the audited consolidated financial statements for the year ended December 31, 2021).
-Management has determined there was uncertainty related to the collectability of the settlement payments and therefore will recognize any gains from recovery as installment payments are received.
-In April 2022, the Company received the first installment payment of \$500,000.
+On March 24, 2022, the Company entered into a \$1,250,000 settlement agreement with Altai Partnership, LLC ("Altai") in relation to the acquisition by the Company of Lucrum Enterprises Inc. (the "LUX Acquisition") d/b/a LUX Cannabis Dispensary ("LUX") (refer to Note 9 of the 2021 Annual Financial Statements).
+Management has determined there is uncertainty related to the collectability of the settlement payments and therefore will recognize any gains as the installment payments are received.
+The Company received total payments of \$506,000 during the three months ended June 30, 2022.